RockingShip/jsFractalZoom/README.md

 ### Directional vector

 The directional vector is what you see and how you move.
+This is a different concept than the notion vector used for macro blocks.
 Updating the vector is user-defined, the engine considers it read-only.

 The vector consists of three components: